Akshdeep792/SafePay/README.md

   cd client
   npm install
 ```
+### Make sure you have python installed in your system
-If Flask Not worked than you should run following commands, Otherwise it will run
+In Case Flask Not worked than you should run following commands, Otherwise it will run
 ```bash
 cd Flask-Backend
 pip3 install click